heuralux/.github/profile/README.md

 ## Product samples

-A set of Claude cowork plugins, designed to help simplify your busy day to day.
+A set of Claude Cowork plugins, designed to help simplify your busy day to day.
 Click any one to explore it.

 <div align="center">